 To really get a feel for the county, I recommend spending the second day heading up north.
 This is perfect if you are planning to drive elsewhere in England after your 2 days in Cornwall, since it’s probably on the way.

 The first stop is close to home – Fistral Beach, Newquay’s most beloved surfing beach.
+It is also arguably the best surf beach in the UK, with annual competitions being held here.
 I’ve been utterly amazed at some of the surfing I’ve seen on the beach, and you might even like to give it a try!
-Otherwise, you can always just enjoy the sand and sun instead (if there is any – this is England, afterall!).
+There are places to rent boards or even get some professional lessons at one of the surf schools.
+Otherwise, you can always just enjoy the sand and sun instead (if there is any – this is England!).
+There are plenty of cafes to shelter at if it does rain!

 One of Cornwall’s most famous and ambitious projects is the Eden Project.
 It’s hard to miss these big spheres, with amazing gardens within.